railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 This analysis carries on the supplier orders and not on the invoices or the quantities effectively received.
 To get an analysis by product, use the module :mod:`product_margin`.
-The function of this module is described in detail in the chapter on Sales Management.
+The function of this module is described in detail in :ref:`ch-sales`.

 To analyze the received quantities, you can use the statistical modules based on the management of stock.